St John's Church, Ealing: Current activities

 St John's hosts a Sunday congregation.
 STJOHNS@TEN is conventional contemporary evangelical Anglican worship.
 The Church also offers an early evening Cafe Church which is a fresh expression with many members who are or have recently been homeless or vulnerably housed.
 The Maze is a Sunday evening youth group.
-There is a monthly Messy Church for young families on Sunday afternoons.
 The Arabic-speaking Living Waters Arabic Church meets on Sunday afternoon, as does the Burmese-speaking Myanmar Christian Fellowship.